pursuant to Article 13 of Regulation (EU) 2016/679

-The legal basis for the processing is therefore the execution of Your request, pursuant to Article 6, first paragraph, letter b), of the GDPR; therefore, Your consent is not necessary to allow the processing.
+The legal basis for the processing is, therefore, the execution of Your request, pursuant to Article 6, first paragraph, letter b), of the GDPR; therefore, Your consent is not necessary to allow the processing.

-In case You provide us with Your specific consent, we may process Your personal data also for providing You with commercial information on products and services marketed by Stiga; as well as asking You to participate in statistical analysis, polls and market surveys with regard to products and services marketed by Stiga.
+In case You provide us with Your specific consent, we may process Your personal data also for providing You with commercial information on products and services marketed by Stiga; as well as asking You to participate in the statistical analysis, polls and market surveys with regard to products and services marketed by Stiga.

 The legal basis for the processing activity is Your consent, pursuant to Article 6, first paragraph, letter a), of the GDPR.

 Even if You grant us Your consent, You may request us to cease the processing for marketing purposes at any time, by sending an email to the following address: email@example.com or by clicking on the link contained in each e-mail You will receive.